alexec/maven-vbox-plugin/README.md

 Task that work on a single definition:

 * list-definitions - list available template definitions
-* create-definition - creates a VM template definition
+* create-definition - creates a box from template definition
 * delete-definition - delete the definition
 * list-predefined-patches - list built-in patches
 * patch-definition - patch a definition with one or more patches